-Cholesterol-lowering therapy, in particular, statins, is one of the most important strategies to reduce cardiovascular risk.29 Nevertheless, a low proportion of participants achieved LDL cholesterol goals in our cohort; for instance, only 23.6% of those at high or very high risk had LDL cholesterol <100 mg/dL.
-This observation concurs with findings of the European Action on Secondary and Primary Prevention by Intervention to Reduce Events (EUROASPIRE) IV study,30 in which <20% of coronary patients had LDL cholesterol <70 mg/dL.
-This underscores the fact that poor achievement of LDL cholesterol and blood pressure goals is common in cardiovascular risk prevention across different European countries.30 Statin use, which was relatively low in our cohort (40%), could partly explain the lack of LDL cholesterol goal attainment.
-The high proportion of participants (more than two-thirds of the sample) (Figure 2) with low or moderate F-R risk in our primary CVD prevention cohort31 could partly explain this observation.
-Yet a similar proportion of (a priori high-risk) participants with type 2 diabetes mellitus from a large (n=28 6791) Mediterranean cohort received statin treatment (41%) despite the fact that 18% had prior CVD.32 incidence of CVD events (MACE and expanded MACE) in men compared with women was not unexpected.
+Cholesterol-lowering therapy, in particular, statins, is one of the most important strategies to reduce cardiovascular risk.
+Nevertheless, a low proportion of participants achieved LDL cholesterol goals in our cohort; for instance, only 23.6% of those at high or very high risk had LDL cholesterol <100 mg/dL.
+This observation concurs with findings of the European Action on Secondary and Primary Prevention by Intervention to Reduce Events (EUROASPIRE) IV study, in which <20% of coronary patients had LDL cholesterol <70 mg/dL.
+This underscores the fact that poor achievement of LDL cholesterol and blood pressure goals is common in cardiovascular risk prevention across different European countries.
+Statin use, which was relatively low in our cohort (40%), could partly explain the lack of LDL cholesterol goal attainment.
+The high proportion of participants (more than two-thirds of the sample) (Figure 2) with low or moderate F-R risk in our primary CVD prevention cohort could partly explain this observation.
+Yet a similar proportion of (a priori high-risk) participants with type 2 diabetes mellitus from a large (n=28 6791) Mediterranean cohort received statin treatment (41%) despite the fact that 18% had prior CVD.

+Although male sex is a well-established risk factor, the proportion of deaths from cardiovascular causes is similar among European men and women (35% and 36%, respectively) aged <75 years.
+Concurring with prior studies, the prevalence of high or very high risk among women was half that found in men (18% versus 36%), even though women were older by study design.
+Consequently, the higher incidence of CVD events (MACE and expanded MACE) in men compared with women was not unexpected.
 Nevertheless, it is noteworthy that while 2 of 3 CVD events in men took place in those at high or very high risk, <25% events in women occurred in those at high or very high risk.
 Sex differences in CVD events in the low risk category were also noticeable because only 1.6% of events in men, compared with 20% of events in women, occurred in the low risk category.
 Compared with low-risk strata, adjusted HRs rose in parallel with risk in men (7.60-, 13.16-, and 15.85-fold for moderate, high, and very high risk, respectively) but not in women (2.16-, 2.28-, and 3.51-fold for moderate, high, and very high risk, respectively) (Table 4).
-Clearly, our risk classification strategy performed worse in women than in men, confirming a prior observation in a population-based study.10 These results support the proposal of the American Heart Association to address CVD-preventive strategies specifically accounting for sex differences both in the general population35 and in persons with diabetes mellitus.36
+Clearly, our risk classification strategy performed worse in women than in men, confirming a prior observation in a population-based study.
+These results support the proposal of the American Heart Association to address CVD-preventive strategies specifically accounting for sex differences both in the general population35 and in persons with diabetes mellitus.